tfoldi/fuse-tableaufs/README.md

 **I need this on windows, can I?**

 You should ramp up a unix server, install a webdav server on it (like apache+mod_dav) and mount it.
-Native windows driver is also on my backlog without any ETA.
+The Docker image with webdav + tableaufs is here: https://registry.hub.docker.com/u/tfoldi/fuse-tableaufs/

 **Do you have a binary installer?**

-No, but if you need I can send you a `Dockerfile` if that helps.
+No, but you can find a Dockerfile in docker folder, that should help.

 **Can I move my files to a version control repo?**